 Binding, for me, has always been the hardest part of making a quilt.
-Since I started quilting back in 1999, I have used every way under the sun: store-bought double-folded bias tape, ribbon, self made double-fold binding, folder over binding, binding cut on bias.
+Since I started quilting back in 1999, I have used every way under the sun: store-bought double-folded bias tape, ribbon, self-made double-fold binding, fold over binding, binding cut on bias.
 Which one is the best??
 Well, it depends on when you would have asked me.
 I have flip-flopped on that until now.
 Finally, I have come to the point where I am comfortable with how to bind a quilt.
 I don’t make quilts specifically for a quilt show, so my tips might not be what a judge wants to see.
-But it is less frustration and I am not getting poked by a hundred pins.
+But it is less frustrating, and I am not getting poked by a hundred pins.
 I feel like this is a really easy way to attach binding and I really don’t use any pins… maybe one at the corners of the quilt.
-Do I have you hocked yet?
-Well hopefully you will find this post informative and helpful.
+Do I have you hooked yet?
+Well, hopefully you will find this post informative and helpful.

 Sewing the strips together

 Take your strips to the cutting mat.
 With the wrong sides together, use the 45 degree angled line on your mat to cut your strip.
 Each side will have a different angle, making sure that one strip will always match up with another strip.
 Sew all of the strips together making one long strip.